zijunsun/homepage/pages/project.md

 we randomly mask half of the nodes and use the other half as visible information to enforce the model to predict the masked half nodes.
-The proposed neural model consists of three layers: the embedding layer, the GAT layer and the classification layer.
+The proposed neural model consists of three layers: the embedding layer, the GAT layer, and the classification layer.
 The embedding layer initializes graph node embeddings and the weights are initialized by our pretrained node embedding.
 The GAT layer extract features and the classification layer predict the node type.